A character type of stern, usually elderly nun, who acts as a Stern Teacher

 - Sister Aloysius in Doubt is basically an example of showing this character type as having Hidden Depths

-- Rosalind Russel's character in The Trouble With Angels was one of these character types.
+- Rosalind Russel's character in The Trouble with Angels was one of these character types.
+(But a lot nicer than most.
+She's firm, because you have to be with adolescents or they'll walk right over you, but never mean.)

 - Although they were nurses, not teachers, the nuns at the hospital in Angela's Ashes fit the trope perfectly.